 - Flint Knife is a funerary item used from the Naqada period till the end of the Early Dynastic Period

-- The funerary cone is small cone made from clay which was placed at the entrance of the chapel of any tomb and was used almost exclusively at the Theban necropolis.
+- The funerary cone is a small cone made from clay that was placed at the entrance of the chapel of any tomb and was used almost exclusively at the Theban necropolis.

 - Microlith is an Ancient Egyptian stone flake.